 - salt optional

-- Lower heat to medium.
-Add onion to the pan.
+- Add onion to the pan.
 Cook for 2-3 minutes, then add garlic and cook until both are softened.

 - Push the garlic and onions aside in the pan.
 Gradually whisk the arrowroot into the oil in the pan.
 Stir the onion and garlic into the mixture to coat everything.

-- Slowly whisk the broth into the pan, scraping up the brown bits as you go.
-Let it boil and thicken in between adding broth.
+- Slowly whisk the milk into the pan, scraping up the brown bits as you go.
+Let it boil and thicken in between adding more milk.

-- Slowly whisk in the milk.
+- Slowly whisk in the broth, again letting it thicken in between additions.
 Whisk in the mustard and lemon juice.

 - Add in the sausages, spinach, and sun dried tomatoes.
-When everything has heated through, let it simmer a few minutes to thicken if needed.
-If using the parmesan cheese, add it now and stir.
+When spinach has wilted and everything has heated through, let it simmer a few minutes to thicken if needed.
+If using the parmesan cheese, add it in and stir.

 - Serve and enjoy!